Can we tentatively reserve a date on your calendar without a deposit, while we decide on venues?

 What are the musical differences between your various group sizes?

 To best serve you and your guests we prefer to work with our full band, a quintet + 1 (6 piece) with a female vocalist.
-With that, we completely deliver our amazing range of repertoire, which best meets the needs of any audience, any request, and the varying moods that occur – ranging from classy cocktail jazz, to elegant dining music, to full-on dancing in modern to classic styles.
-Venues are rarely too small for our 6 piece band..
+With that, we deliver our complete range of repertoire which best meets the needs of any audience, any request, and the varying moods that occur – ranging from classy cocktail jazz, to elegant dining music, to full-on dancing in modern to classic styles.
+Venues are rarely too small for our 6 piece band.
 We can adapt to any situation, even acoustic environments requiring low sound levels for conversation or intimate table configurations.

-Scaling down from a quartet, 4 pc., to a trio, 3 pc., leaves both the guitar and sax player out, who also doubles on EWI (electronic wind instrument), hand and electronic percussion.
+Scaling down from a quartet, 4 pc., to a trio, 3 pc., leaves both the guitarist and sax/EWI player out, who also doubles on hand and percussion.
 For events where dancing is anticipated, it’s best not to leave the sax player behind.
 Saxophone is a valuable bridge between big band swing and contemporary musical styles, and provides great energy for audiences.

 Our trio is ideal for intimate settings where the goal is background music for listening.
 The trio can provide dance music too if needed, and is also ideal in a background jazz and swing-era style application.
 It can either have an upbeat feel, or a classy, sophisticated elegance for more formal settings.